Skip to main content

 • harmonizing and enhancing working methods and procedures within Tallinn FIR and Finland FIR in order to ensure further development of ATC capacity in accordance with EU/SES requirements

 The FINEST program is already in implementation phase and major technical system changes have been procured.
-The aim is to implement the programme by Spring 2022.
-This means that all needed technical solutions and interfaces have to be finalized by that time.
 As both companies have been using Thales TopSky system for more than a decade, the upgrade to unified solution is the cornerstone for this dynamic service provision.
 As we aim for the efficiency in all areas of the cooperation, the environmental aspect has been taken seriously into account.

 The FINEST objectives and roadmap are and will be built in the context of the EU requirements, the legislative framework of the Single European Sky and SESAR Deployment Program (DP).
 The objectives of the program are in line with the “Future Airspace Architecture Study” published by the SESAR JU together with Network Manager in April 2019.
 The industry as well as Network Manager’s support are essential in order to comply with the implementation plans.